chocolatey/choco-wiki/CreatePackages.md

 If you allow customizing the installation path, then append instructions on how to do that, too.

+### Windows environment variables
+Chocolatey installations are advised to be performed while running "as administrator".
+Because of this it is important that you understand that some windows environment variables will be pinned to the administrator user and not the installation user in some circumstances.

+The issue can occur if a windows "standard user" installs Chocolatey packages on their system.
+When the "standard user" runs "as administrator" the resulting powershell window or `cmd` window will define a subset of the environment variables to be relative to the administrator user, the shell is literally running "as administrator".

+The known affected enironment variables are:
+- `USERNAME`
+- `USERPROFILE`
+- `APPDATA`
+- `LOCALAPPDATA`

+If you want to support the scenario of a "standard user" installing Chocolatey apps to their user `APPDATA` while in an elevated shell it is recommended that you not rely on these environment variables being set to the "standard user" location.

 ## Upgrading

 Prior to choco version 0.9.10, there is no dedicated automation script for upgrade scenarios.
 Instead, your [[chocolateyInstall.ps1|ChocolateyInstallPS1]] script should support installing/upgrading on top of any previous versions of your package.